 A complete breakdown of the ADX indicator’s readings is shown in the table that follows:

 |ADX Value||Trend Strength|

 |50-75||Very Strong Trend|

 |75-100||Extremely Strong Trend|

-Trend strength is increasing when the ADX line is rising, the price moves in the direction of the trend.
-When the line is falling, the trend strength is decreasing, the price enters a period of retracement.
+Trend strength increases when the ADX line rises and the price moves toward the trend.
+When the line falls, the trend strength decreases; the price enters a retracement period.

 How To Trade With The ADX Indicator